stfc/PSyclone/doc/developer_guide/psyir_backends.rst

    ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
    -----------------------------------------------------------------------------
-   Written by R. W. Ford, A. R. Porter and S. Siso, STFC Daresbury Lab
+   Written by: R. W. Ford, A. R. Porter and S. Siso, STFC Daresbury Lab